jkanev/treetime/README.md

 ## Road-Map
 [Table of Contents](#id-contents)

+I deliberately didn't give any time estimates for this.
+I'm using the software myself to organise my own data, so I'm interested in keeping this going.
+Nevertheless I cannot promise any specific release dates.
+If you have any suggestions or would like me to implement some feature sooner than I suggested here, please just drop me an email.
 - Implement selection (the same item gets selected in all trees, changing a tab shows the same item)
 - Create installer for Linux, Windows, possibly Android
 - Bugfixing